Beyond TSH: Why Your Thyroid Might Still Be the Problem

 Thyroid Medication Isn’t Always the Whole Answer

-Thyroid hormone replacement is essential and life-changing for many people (14,15).
-However, when thyroid dysfunction is driven or compounded by stress physiology, inflammation, nutrient deficiencies, or autoimmune activity, medication alone may not fully resolve symptoms (9,13,15).
+Levothyroxine (synthetic T4) remains the standard of care for hypothyroidism and is essential and life-changing for many people (14,15).
+However, when thyroid dysfunction is driven or compounded by stress physiology, systemic inflammation, nutrient deficiencies, or autoimmune activity, medication alone may not fully resolve symptoms (9,13,15).
+Chaker et al. (2017) noted in their Lancet review that approximately 5-10% of levothyroxine-treated patients remain symptomatic despite normalised TSH.

 The Stress-Thyroid Relationship